empjustine/redbean-zipfile/README.md

 - `zipls.lua` is a naive listing of all contents of a specific zipfile "whole";

+- `sqlarls.lua` is a naive listing of all contents of a specific "SQLite Archive" "whole";

 - `zipcat.lua` is a naive viewer of the contents of a specific zipfile file;

+- `sqlarls.lua` is a naive viewer of the contents of a specific "SQLite Archive" file;

 - `datazip.lua` is a naive reimplementation of [https://datasette.io/](https://datasette.io/) .